Mohammad Daoud Khan: Diplomatic relations with the Soviet Union

 After returning to Afghanistan, he made plans that his government would downscale its relationship with the Soviet Union, and instead forge closer contacts with the West as well as the oil-rich Saudi Arabia and Iran.
-Afghanistan signed a co-operative military treaty with Egypt and by 1977 the Afghan military and police force were being trained by Egyptian Armed forces.
+Afghanistan signed a co-operative military treaty with Egypt and by 1977, the Afghan military and police force were being trained by Egyptian Armed Forces.
 This angered the Soviet Union because Egypt took the same route in 1974 in distancing itself from the Soviet Union.

 Communist coup and assassination

-After the murder of Mir Akbar Khyber, the prominent Parchami ideologue, his funeral on 19 April 1978 served as a rallying point for the Afghan communists.
+After the murder of Mir Akbar Khyber, the prominent Parchamite ideologue, his funeral on 19 April 1978 served as a rallying point for the Afghan communists.
 An estimated 1,000 to 3,000 people gathered to hear speeches by PDPA leaders such as Nur Muhammad Taraki, Hafizullah Amin and Babrak Karmal.

 Shocked by this demonstration of communist unity, Khan ordered the arrest of the PDPA leaders, but he acted too slowly.
 It took him a week to arrest Taraki, Karmal managed to escape to the USSR, and Amin was merely placed under house arrest.
 Khan had misjudged the situation and believed that Karmal's Parcham faction was the main communist threat.
 In fact, according to PDPA documents, Amin's Khalq faction had extensively infiltrated the military and they outnumbered Parcham cells by a factor of 2 to 3.
-Amin sent complete orders for the coup from his home while it was under armed guard, using his family as messengers.
+Amin sent complete orders for the coup from his home while it was under armed guard, using his family members as messengers.

 The army had been put on alert on 26 April because of a presumed coup.
 On 27 April 1978, a coup d'état, beginning with troop movements at the military base at Kabul International Airport, gained ground slowly over the next twenty-four hours as rebels battled units loyal to Daoud Khan in and around the capital.

 Khan and most of his family were assassinated during the coup by members of the People's Democratic Party of Afghanistan (PDPA).
-The coup climaxed in the Arg, the former chief Royal palace, on 28 April 1978, involving heavy fighting and many deaths.
-Shortly afterwards, the new military leaders announced that Khan was killed for refusing to pledge allegiance to the new regime.
+The coup climaxed in the Arg, the former chief royal palace, during the early hours of 28 April 1978, involving heavy fighting and many deaths.
+Shortly afterwards, the new military leaders announced that Khan had been killed for refusing to pledge allegiance to the new regime by Lieutenant Imamuddin of the 444th Commando Battalion.
+Upon Daoud's assassination, Afghan singer Fazal Ghani wrote the song “Khalqi Nizam” which mocked the former president for his baldness and for being “finished with one strike”, which was aired on Radio Television Afghanistan.